Train Songs

 John Lee Hooker’s first recorded song, “Boogie Chillen” was an instant #1 song on the rhythm and blues charts in 1949.
 He is the undisputed godfather of boogie music.
 In 1962 he released “Boom Boom” which was covered by many English blues-rock bands, including the Animals and the Yardbirds.

-Hey Porter” (Johnny Cash) by Johnny Cash, and by Ry Cooder
+Hey Porter” (Cash) by Johnny Cash and by Ry Cooder

 The first “Hey Porter” is the original by Johnny Cash.
 It was recorded in Sept.
 1954 and released as a single in July the following year.
+You can find it on The Essential Johnny Cash.
 Cash wrote the song while on his way home to his native South from a four year stint in the Air Force.
+It clip-clops along like a train heading south.

-“It Takes a Lot to Laugh, It Takes a Train to Cry” (Bob Dylan) by Bob Dylan
+“It Takes a Lot to Laugh, It Takes a Train to Cry” (Dylan) by Bob Dylan

 Bob Dylan is joined by Michael Bloomfield on guitar, Al Kooper on organ and piano, Paul Griffin on piano and organ, Bobby Gregg on drums, Harvey Goldstein on bass, Charley McCoy on guitar, Frank Owens on piano, and Russ Savakus on bass.
 This song, recorded on July 29, 1965, started out with the title “The Phantom Engineer” (an alternate version by that title was recorded on June 16, 1965).